ctjacobs/pyqso/docs/source/getting_started.rst

 since all development and testing of PyQSO takes place there.

 As the name suggests, PyQSO is written primarily in the `Python <https://www.python.org/>`_ programming language (version 3.x).
-The graphical user interface has been built using the `GTK+ library <https://www.gtk.org/>`_ through the `PyGObject bindings <https://pygobject.readthedocs.io>`_.
+The graphical user interface has been developed using the `GTK+ library <https://www.gtk.org/>`_ through the `PyGObject bindings <https://pygobject.readthedocs.io>`_.
 PyQSO also uses an
 `SQLite <https://www.sqlite.org/>`_ embedded database to manage all the contacts an amateur radio operator makes.
-Users must therefore make sure that the Python interpreter and any additional software dependencies are satisfied before PyQSO can be run successfully.
+Users must therefore make sure that the Python interpreter is installed and that any additional software dependencies are satisfied before PyQSO can be run successfully.
 The list of software packages that PyQSO depends on is provided in the ``README.md`` file.